Challenge: Managing Infrastructure

 - Had a proven reputation in the industry, building confidence that a successful solution was achievable.

 IntelliTect also leveraged Terraform to define, provision, and track all the resources that would encompass the deployed AWS infrastructure.
 Terraform is a tool that uses configuration files to define the characteristics of, and relationships between, deployed resources.
 It also keeps a separate record of the environment’s ‘state,’ maintaining a versioned snapshot of the configured resources which can be used to correct drift or detect out-of-process modifications.

 Configuration files lived in source control, providing versioning and traceability with each change.
 They also followed the same development lifecycle as traditional application code.
 Updates to environments went through a formal code-review process.
 As a result of this process, a reviewer could see an execution plan of specific actions that would be taken if the proposed changes were applied.
 Once approved, the updates could be automatically provisioned by the build server.

 IntelliTect deployed a minimal set of resources capable of processing datasets within weeks of starting the project.
 Less than two months later, IntelliTect delivered a complete data processing pipeline and system for efficiently managing the underlying resources.

-As a result, the teams could efficiently review each resource’s configuration and the role it played in the overall topography.
+As a result, the teams could efficiently review each resource’s configuration and its role in the overall topography.
 The client now had one well-documented location to reference.
 There was no need to traverse the AWS console or CLI in search of information still unfamiliar to them.

 The bioscience company regained focus on research and product development by utilizing their new cloud-based environments.
-They also avoided having to prematurely augment staffing in order to develop and maintain a wide array of infrastructure that could be readily deployed and easily modified.
+They also avoided prematurely augmenting staffing to develop and maintain a wide array of infrastructure that could be readily deployed and easily modified.

-Click here to learn how IntelliTect can simplify your transition to the cloud.
+To learn how IntelliTect can simplify your transition to the cloud, check out our blog.